Stephen Moylan

 Stephen Moylan (1737 – April 11, 1811) was an Irish-American patriot leader during the American Revolutionary War.
-He had several positions in the Continental Army including Muster-Master General, Secretary and Aide to General George Washington, 2nd Quartermaster General, Commander of The Fourth Continental Light Dragoons and Commander of the Cavalry of the Continental Army.
+He had several positions in the Continental Army, including Muster-Master General, Secretary and Aide to General George Washington, 2nd Quartermaster General, Commander of the Fourth Continental Light Dragoons, and Commander of the Cavalry of the Continental Army.

 In January 1776, he wrote a letter using the term "United States of America", the earliest known use of that phrase.

 Early life

-Stephen Moylan was born to a Catholic family in Cork, Ireland in 1737.
+Moylan was born to a Catholic family in Cork, Kingdom of Ireland in 1737.
 His father, John Moylan, a well-to-do merchant of Shandon.
 Stephen's older brother Francis became Bishop of Cork.
 His family sent him to be educated in Paris.
 Moylan then worked in Lisbon for three years in the family shipping firm.
 He settled in Philadelphia in 1768 to organize his own firm.
 He was one of the organizers of the Friendly Sons of St. Patrick, an Irish-American fraternal organization, and served as its first president.

-Revolution
+American Revolution

 Moylan joined the American Continental Army in 1775 and upon the recommendation of John Dickinson, was appointed Muster-Master General on August 11, 1775.
 His brother John, acted during the war as United States Clothier General.
 Stephen Moylan's experience in the shipping industry afforded the United States a well qualified ship outfitter, who would help fit out the first ships of the Continental Navy.
 On March 5, 1776, he became secretary to General George Washington with the rank of lieutenant colonel.
 He was appointed Quartermaster General in the American Continental Army on June 5, 1776, succeeding Thomas Mifflin.
 He resigned from this office on September 28, 1776.
-However, he continued to serve as a volunteer of General Washington's staff through December 1776.
+However, he continued to serve as a volunteer in General Washington's staff through December 1776.